ReedAnders/SoilGenerate/README.md

 ### Install GLPK

-This application uses Python PuLP to interface with GLPK.
+This application uses Python PuLP to interface with GLPK's linear programming solver.
 On Ubuntu, install GLPK with:

 ```
 sudo apt-get install python-glpk